Hydrogen peroxide in ear: how to use it and adverse effects

 Keeping your ears clean is a key part of maintaining your overall health and well-being.
 Many people utilise cotton buds for ear cleaning, but this method can push earwax further down into the ear canal and result in obstructions and possible hearing impairment.
 Moreover, failing to clean your ears regularly can lead to the accumulation of bacteria and fungi, potentially leading to ear infections.
 An alternative to this, which has gained traction in recent years, is using hydrogen peroxide for ear hygiene.

 In this guide, we'll delve into the correct application, potential side effects, and alternative strategies for good ear hygiene.
+It can also be potentially used for removing blackheads in the ears.

 How does hydrogen peroxide function in your ears?